opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 ### Example plugins for multiple data sources

-To provide a more intuitive and direct experience, we've included an example plugin for developers to get started quickly with the components.
+To provide a more intuitive and direct experience, we've included an example plugin so that developers can get started quickly with the components.
 You can enable the example plugins by running OpenSearch Dashboards with the following CLI command:
 ```
 yarn start --run-examples
 ```

-With OpenSearch Dashboards running, navigate to the page and select the left menu.
-Under OpenSearch Dashboards, open **Developer Examples**, then select **Multiple Data Sources Integration**, as shown in the following image.
-On the right side, you'll find a list of pickers, each with a brief introduction and properties listed below.
+With OpenSearch Dashboards running, navigate to the page and select the menu on the left.
+Under OpenSearch Dashboards, open **Developer Examples** and then select **Multiple Data Sources Integration**, as shown in the following image.
+On the right, you'll find a list of pickers, each with a brief introduction and a list of properties.
 Feel free to experiment with the example plugin.

 <img src="/assets/media/blog-images/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins/multi_selectable.png">